Minnesota vs. Indiana NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Minnesota and its opponents have gone over the current 43.5-point total in six of 10 games this season.

-- Indiana has combined with its opponents to score more than 43.5 points in five of 10 games this season.
+- Minnesota and its opponents have combined to score more than 43.5 points in six of 10 games this season.

+- Saturday's over/under is 0.6 points lower than the two team's combined 44.1 points per game average.

+- This contest's total is 7.7 points under the 51.2 these two squads combine to give up per game in 2021.

-- The combined points per game average of the two teams, 44.1, is 0.6 points greater than Saturday's over/under.
+- The average total in Golden Gophers games this season is 49.3, 5.8 points above Saturday's over/under of 43.5.

-- These two squads surrender a combined 51.2 points per game, 7.7 more than this contest's over/under.

-- Golden Gophers games this season feature an average total of 49.3 points, a number 5.8 points higher than Saturday's over/under.
+- The 51.5 PPG average total in Hoosiers games this season is 8.0 points more than this game's over/under.

-- In 2021, games involving the Hoosiers have averaged a total of 51.5 points, 8.0 more than the set total in this contest.

 Minnesota Stats and Trends

-- In Minnesota's 10 games this season, it has five wins against the spread.

-- The Golden Gophers have covered the spread once this season when favored by 6.5 points or more (in four chances).
+- This season, the Golden Gophers have just one against the spread win in four games as a favorite of 7 points or more.

-- Minnesota's games this year have hit the over on five of 10 set point totals (50%).
+- Minnesota's games this year have gone over the total in five out of 10 opportunities (50%).

-- Minnesota is 2-0 against the spread and 2-0 overall in games when it records more than 32.0 points.
+- Minnesota is 2-0 against the spread and 2-0 overall this season when the team scores more than 32.0 points.

-- In games that Minnesota piles up more than 376.7 yards, the team is 4-2 against the spread and 4-2 overall.
+- When Minnesota churns out over 376.7 yards, the team is 4-2 against the spread and 4-2 overall.

-- The Golden Gophers have turned the ball over one more time (10 total) than the Hoosiers have forced a turnover (9) this season.
+- This year, the Golden Gophers have turned the ball over 10 times, one more than the Hoosiers' takeaways (9).

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.